-Title of each class Name of each excl itle of each class Trading Symbol(s) on which registe Common Stock, par value \$0.0001 per share PRST The Nasdaq Stock Market LLC Warrants, each whole warrant exercisable for one share Common Stock, each at an exercise price of \$8.21 per The Nasdaq Stock Market LLC Indicate by check mark if the registrant is a well-known n seasoned issuer, as defined in Rule 405 of the Securities Act t.
-Yes □ No ⊠ Indicate by check mark if the registrant is not required t to file reports pursuant to Section 13 or Section 15(d) of the E Exchange Act.
-Yes □ No ⊠ iled all reports required to be filed by Section 13 or 15(d) of the registrant was required to file such reports), and (2) has been nitted electronically every Interactive Data File required to be ths (or for such shorter period that the registrant was required accelerated filer, an accelerated filer, a non-accelerated filer," "accelerated filer," "smaller reporting company," and "eme Large accelerated filer A ccelerated filer Non-accelerated filer $oximes$ Emerging growth company $oximes$ Si maller reporting company If an emerging growth company, indicate by check mark financial accounting standards provided pursuant to Sec k if the registrant has elected not to use the extended transitio ction 13(a) of the Exchange Act. \Box n period for complying with any new or revised a report on and attestation to its management's assessment of Act (15 U.S.C.
-7262(b)) by the registered public accounting fi ng stock held by non-affiliates of the registrant as of December oximately \$46.2 million, calculated by using the closing price.
+Title of each class Common Stock, par value \$0.0001 per share Trading Symbol(s) PRST Name of each exchange on which registered The Nasdag Stock Market LLC Warrants, each whole warrant exercisable for one share of Common Stock, each at an exercise price of \$8.21 per share PRSTW The Nasdaq Stock Market LLC

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗆 No 🗵

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
+Yes 🗆 No 🗵

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes  No 🗆

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer \boxtimes Smaller reporting company X

+Emerging growth company \boxtimes

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report.

+The aggregate market value of the voting and non-voting stock held by non-affiliates of the registrant as of December 31, 2022, the last business day of the registrant's most recently completed second fiscal quarter, was approximately \$46.2 million, calculated by using the closing price of the registrant's Common Stock on such date on the Nasdaq Stock Market LLC of \$2.29.

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

-Ye es □ No ⊠ As of September 30, 2023, 57,855,594 share es of Common Stock, par value \$0.0001 per share were issued DOCUMENTS INCORPORATED BY REFERENCE d and outstanding.
+As of September 30, 2023, 57,855,594 shares of Common Stock, par value \$0.0001 per share were issued and outstanding.
+DOCUMENTS INCORPORATED BY REFERENCE The registrant intends to file a proxy statement pursuant to Regulation 14A within 120 days of the end of the fiscal year ended June 30, 2023.
+Portions of such proxy statement are incorporated by reference into Part III of this Annual Report on Form 10-K.

-Table of Contents

-to file a proxy statement pursuar ated by reference into Part III of th scal year ended June 30, 2023.
-I Portions of such proxy